fggp/gmasklib/README.md

 Cmask was published under GPL.
 Thanks to Andre who kindly allowed me to publish gmask under LGPL:
 "Dear François,

-thanks for bringing Cmask to a new live!
+thanks for bringing Cmask to a new life!
 Yes, you may publish Gmask under LGPL.

 best